Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Functional Inequality: Dual Gradient Dominance Condition

 \subsection{Dual gradient dominance condition}

 Motivated by the non-increasing of $D_\dualf$ for any $\dualf$, in the following we introduce the dual gradient dominance condition.
-The idea is that we require the derivative in \eqref{eq:dtDg} to be lower bounded by a constant multiplying the sum of $D_f$ and $D_\dualf$, similar to the gradient dominance condition but applied to a different energy functional $D_\dualf$. \begin{condition}[Dual gradient dominance condition] There exists $\alpha_f > 0 $ depending only on $f$, such that
+The idea is that we require the derivative in \eqref{eq:dtDg} to be lower bounded by a constant multiplying the sum of $D_f$ and $D_\dualf$, similar to the gradient dominance condition but applied to a different energy functional $D_\dualf$. \begin{condition}[Dual gradient dominance condition] The function $f$ is said to satisfy the dual gradient dominance condition if there exists a constant $\alpha_f > 0$, depending only on $f$, such that

-The above inequality holds for any positive densities $\rho$ and $\rhopo$, provided that $f'(\frac{\rho}{\rhopo})$ is absolutely integrable with respect to $\rho$. \end{condition} \begin{newremark} If the dual gradient dominance condition holds along the gradient flow of $D_f$, we will get
+for any positive densities $\rho$ and $\rhopo$, provided that $f'(\frac{\rho}{\rhopo})$ is absolutely integrable with respect to $\rho$. \end{condition} \begin{newremark} If the dual gradient dominance condition holds along the gradient flow of $D_f$, then we have